Photo by jeshoots.com on Unsplash

 If there is a 10% chance of you selling the company for $1 million at the end of 3 years, it is a bad decision, since your expected value (10% x 1mil = 100k) is lower than your 300k opportunity cost.

 But if there is 1% chance of you becoming a billionaire — notwithstanding the realistic odd should be much much lower than 1% — then it is a good decision even if the odd of success is ten times lower than the previous case.

-The above gives very simplified examples, but it should bring across the point that making a decision with high rate of failure does not necessarilly equate to bad decisions.
+The above are overly simplified examples, but it should bring across the point that making a decision with a high rate of failure does not necessarily equate to making bad decisions.
 We need to think in probability and payoff.

 One interesting caveat is we do have the constraint of our limited lifespan — we might not live long enough to make multiple high-risk bets to pay-off in the long run.

 A good article on why business strategy is similar to poker.